770305/Virus-GO/README.md

 ## Background
 This is the readme for our VG101 project.
 We are group 9.
 And we create a game using C++ named Virus GO.

 In this game, you perform as a virus which invade our bady.
 You should fight with emenies-immune cells, find props to promote your properties.
 You should also search landmarks then you can pass through the map which we design.
-This game is just like the typical game-magic Tower.
+This game is just like the typical game-Magic Tower.
 We design three layers for our game.

 ## Install

 You can use this link to download the zip and use Clion to compile and configure the game.

-## Use
+## How to Use
 1.Run the game,then you can see that you have four properties-ATK, DEF,HP and Level.

-2.Type "start" on the command line, then you can see the map.
+2.Input "start" on the command line, then you can see the map.

 3.In this map, you are "*".